A series of dedicated mental health events and supports for First Nations musicians, managers, crew and music workers.

 Support Act is pleased to facilitate a culturally safe experience for Aboriginal and Torres Strait Islander musicians, managers, crew and music workers through the establishment of the First Nations Support Line.

 The free, confidential service can be accessed 24/7 by calling 1800 959 500 (Option 3).

 We recognise the importance of First Nations people being able to speak with an Aboriginal or Torres Strait Islander clinician or one with cultural awareness training, who has experience with individuals and families, and who understands the challenges you may face.

-Support Act would like to acknowledge and pay our respects to all First Nations tribes in Australia today, the Traditional Custodians of the land, their elders past, present and future.
+Support Act acknowledges and pays its respects to First Nations peoples and recognises the role of intergenerational song practitioners in establishing the rich and diverse music practices that exist today.
 Support Act would also like to acknowledge that sovereignty was never ceded and understand that each tribe has different cultural beliefs.
 We welcome and support all First Nations People.